 - This means .35 tons of CO2 per person per year, down from 1 ton per person in 2017, a 65% reduction in natural gas consumption

 This extra electricity can then be used in ways that allow us to reduce other energy use, in particular the propane heating.
 In the winter any extra electricity can be directed into a resistance heater which reduces the amount of heating that we have to do with propane.
-From spring to fall, some of the electricity can be used in an electric hot water heater, bypassing the need to use the current propane water heater.
+From spring through fall, some of the electricity can be used in an electric hot water heater, bypassing the need to use the current propane water heater.
 Finally, once we have a plug-in electric vehicle (see below), we can use any additional ‘extra’ electricity to charge that vehicle.

 We hope that by using all of this currently wasted electricity that we can cut our propane usage in half.
 This would bring us down to 200 gallons per year, and reduce CO2 emissions from 3 tons to 1.5 tons per year.